-Clinical EFT
+Evidence-Based EFT

-What is Clinical EFT?
+What is Evidence-Based EFT?

-Clinical EFT has been shown to significantly lower cortisol levels, which is associated with the stress response.
+Evidence-Based EFT has been shown to significantly lower cortisol levels, which is associated with the stress response.
 When an individual’s physiological stress response reduces and they feel calmer within themselves, it is often possible to think more clearly and make steady progress on a range of presenting issues.

 The mechanisms behind EFT include the deactivation of the amygdala (the area of the brain that is associated with stress responses), the hippocampus (the area of the brain that is associated with aspects of memory storage), as well as improving functioning of aspects of the nervous system.